julianpaulussen/streamlit-swipecards/README.md

     "remainingCards": 7
 }
 ```
-Use this information to build analytics, undo functionality or any custom logic.

 ## How to Use

 1. **Swipe right** 💚 or click the like button to like a card